fartman906/discord-nuke-bot/README.md

 - "leave" to leave the server (owner only)
 - "unban" to unban everyone
 - "ban" to attempt to ban everyone in the server
-- "admin" to give @everyone admin
+- "admin" to give @everyone admin (not recommended)

 # How to use
 1. Download the code of course, or copy and paste it onto a site like repl.it